ivelius/RestaurantReservations2/README.md

 My language of choice for this task was Kotlin .
 However there are plenty of other Android (and not ony ...) projects in my public repo that are written in Java  .
 I highly recommend to check them out.

 ## Architecture
 I went with MVP , since it is fair simple and quite powerful .
 The perfect balance between complex solution and lack of architecture at all.
 MVP has proven to suite most of my needs during the years of development.
-I have also added a little element of Clean Architecture which is a "Use Case" .
-Basically it is needed to add yet another layer of abstraction to the presenters .
-Alternatively in this task I could use a Repository pattern instead of Use Cases ...
+I have also added an additional level of abstraction of data fetching by using repositories (following the repository design pattern) ...

 ## Constraints
 I am under severe time pressure so I have to choose wisely what I should focus on.
 I am focusing on functionality and architecture.
 Trying to do some adequate testing without polishing every aspect of this task.